 Running is one of the most popular ways for people to stay active.
-Especially during the COVID-19 lockdown, it seems to have become a national pastime.
-Running requires virtually no equipment, has no age limit and can easily fit into even the busiest schedule.
+It requires virtually no equipment, has no age limit and can easily fit into even the busiest schedule.

 But running is also an activity that’s prone to overuse injuries.

 For individuals that run regularly, are training consistently and occasionally run marathons, the yearly injury incidence can be as high as 50%*.
 The research isn’t consistent about the causes or risk factors, but what can be agreed upon is there are a lot of people hurting themselves unnecessarily.

 So why Sports Massage Therapy?
 How can Sports Massage help?
 Do I need it even if I’m not injured?

 First of all, massage therapy has been shown to be very effective in speeding up and aiding the recovery process for many running overuse injuries, such as:

 - Achille’s tendinopathy

 Secondly, prevention is key to a healthy runner’s life.
 Due to the prevalence of overuse injuries and the major setbacks an injury can have, it’s important to take steps to minimise injury.
 Using massage therapy treatments in conjunction with proper warm ups, cool downs, stretching and strength training routines, can give you the highest chance of staying injury-free.